Article 1. GENERAL

-a.
-The purpose of the Ammodo KNAW award (the Award) is to award excellent, internationally recognized scientists for their achievements and work to date and to facilitate independent fundamental scientific research by them.

 b.
+The purpose of the Award is to reward outstanding, internationally recognised scientists for their achievements and work to date, and to facilitate them in conducting current and future independent fundamental scientific research.

-The Award covers the following sub-disciplines (the Sub-Disciplines):
+c.
+The Award covers the following scientific fields (the Fields)

 - Natural Sciences

 - Social Sciences